Domain Name Services

 Root Key Signing Key

-The Root Key Signing Key is managed by ICANN to provide for verification of the DNSSEC-signed root zone.
+The Root Key Signing Key provides verification of the DNSSEC-signed root zone.

 Special Purpose Domains